Level of Study

 Seminars: up to 24 hours (normally 2 hours per week for 12 weeks).

 In the case that fewer than five students register for a course, the organized teaching may be adapted to fit the number of students.
 If this occurs, students will be informed at the start of the semester, and before the registration deadline 1.
 February/1.
 September.

 Students are expected to take part in and actively contribute to teaching.
 This expectation is also the basis for the preparation towards the exam.

 Compulsory Assignments and Attendance

+Students shall hand in a draft of their term paper on minimum 500 words.
+There will be supervision individually or in groups.
 Students have the right to supervision in working with the term paper.
-Supervision is also compulsory.
-Each student must complete at least 2 supervision meetings.
+Supervision is also compulsory and must be completed at least 2 times.
 Students must submit a draft of their term paper, attend supervision and follow guidelines and meet deadlines set by the Department and the course teacher.
 Students who fail to meet these requirements may not submit their term paper for assessment.

 Compulsory assignments are valid for one semester following the semester of instruction.

 The exam is a supervised term paper of 4500 word (±10%), excluding the bibliography and any attachments, on a topic the student chooses in agreement with the course instructor.
 Topics for the term paper is presented early in the teaching semester.
 In the re-sit exam, students who have completed the compulsory supervision in the teaching semester submit their term paper without further supervision..